wordbit/wordbit/content/posts/peek-performance-impressions.md

 ### iPad Air 5

-Keeping the excellent iPad Air 4 design
+Iterating on the excellent iPad Air 4 re-design introduced in 2020, this year's model includes the blazing-fast M1 chip and a 12MP front camera.